SEAA is 'the bomb'

 "We had 25 registered exhibitors, and we struggled to get that many to register.
 Our presentations consisted of giving every exhibitor 15 minutes to give a quick talk about their products and services.
 In 2011, there were 90 registered exhibitors (and many more that we had to turn away because our space was full); our presentations focused on regulatory changes and technological advances that will impact the acquiring business in the coming years.

 "In 2001, 133 total participants attended the show.
 This year we hosted more than 600.
 I hope that the increase is a reflection on the quality of the show, but I also think it is a result of several factors that are impacting the industry and the economy in general.

 "Several proposed legislative and regulatory changes will impact the industry in the near future, including new IRS reporting requirements and continued efforts to regulate interchange.
 There are also a number of technological advances that are very important for everyone to understand, from securing transaction data to alternative payment devices and payment options.

 "I also think there is a real sense of optimism that we may have weathered the worst of the economic storm facing the country.
-I think this will lead to increased attendance at all of the remaining shows in 2011: the ETA in May, the NEAA one-day seminar in June, the MWAA in July and the WSAA in September.
+I think this will lead to increased attendance at all of the remaining shows in 2011: the

 "Everyone deserves a portion of the credit for the success of our show over the past decade, our volunteers, sponsors, exhibitors and attendees.
 The SEAA Board and Advisory Committee serve on a volunteer basis, and we also have a number of volunteers who will come to the show a day early just to help with the setup.
 The nuts-and-bolts of the show, from the agenda to registration, would not happen without the efforts of the many volunteers.